carolmadethis/carolmadethis.com/source/_posts/gg-Cofee.md

 ---
 ![](/images/Egg_Coffee/IMG_3271.JPG)

 Egg coffee is something most people don't know about.
 It's very Swedish/Midwestern.
 My mom's mom made it often at christmas time.
-She was of Swedish decent.
+She is of Swedish decent.
 ![](/images/Egg_Coffee/IMG_3269.JPG)

 It creates a very smooth, light cup of coffee, and all you really need is a pot, a cup, and a spoon.